Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 -

-1. add and get method : Performance of Array and ArrayList are similar for the add and get operations .Both operations runs in constant time.
+1. add and get method : Performance of Array and ArrayList are similar for the add and get operations.

 2. Duplicate elements : Both array and arraylist can contain duplicate elements.
+Unlike Sets and Map(no duplicate keys)

 3. Null Values : Both can store null values and uses index to refer to their elements.